PaulWheatcroft/theCocktailShaker/README.md

 Functional testing has carried out, after major updates, against every element to ensure everything worked and was linked as expected.
 This is recorded in [functional-testing-theCocktailShaker.xlsx](functional-testing.xlsx).

 ## Bugs and issues
-- The ingredients lists will display the clicked ingredient in the input field that was last clicked.
-This should only update the specific input the list it is associated with.
 - Some ingredients don't return any cocktails.
 I've had to engineer catching this issue to ensure it is handled well.
 - The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
 At the moment is it too large.